Seeding Community

 Rooted in Food Justice

-Our Growers
+Our Team

 A small urban rooftop community garden in photographic realism, emphasizing food sovereignty in a dense city setting.
 Sturdy fabric grow bags, repurposed food-grade buckets, and wooden planters host compact tomato plants, dwarf fruit trees, herbs, and leafy greens, all thriving against a backdrop of distant apartment buildings and a hazy skyline.
 A rainwater collection barrel with a simple spigot stands beside a compost bin made of black plastic panels.
 Warm golden-hour sunlight bathes the scene, catching on the edges of leaves and creating gentle lens flare at the horizon.
 Captured from a slightly elevated corner, the composition uses leading lines of planters to draw the viewer’s eye toward the cityscape beyond.
 The mood is resilient and optimistic, highlighting resourcefulness, environmental stewardship, and community-grown food in limited space.